 I don’t really have favourite foods and there is nothing (including offal) that I don’t like.
 The often asked question about last meal is extremely difficult for me to answer but it would be something simple.

 I’m different though with restaurants.
 I do play favourites and it is usually the ones that live in my memory long after the end of the meal.
-Per Se was recently matched (or slightly bettered!) by Eleven Madison Park, but throwing out a few of my favourites that are still around would be Attica, Quay, Arzak, and Le Meurice.
+Per Se was matched (or slightly bettered!) by Eleven Madison Park, but throwing out a few of my favourites that are still around would be Attica, Arzak, Le Meurice and Tipo 00.
+Sepia was a recent favourite, and its move to Melbourne will be very exciting.

 As much as I love a meal over several courses, a great breakfast, burger, dessert, cheese etc can be just as memorable.